$JENNER Purchasers Have Opportunity To Lead $JENNER Securities Lawsuit

 (MENAFN- PR Newswire)

 NEW YORK, Nov.
-16, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of $JENNER between the time it was first offered for sale, and the time a Class is notified of certification (the "Class Period").
+22, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of the Cryptocurrency "$JENNER" on the Solana and/or Ethereum blockchains between May 26, 2024 and the present, inclusive (the "Class Period").
 A class action lawsuit has already been filed.
+If you wish to serve as lead plaintiff, you must move the Court no later than January 17, 2025.

 So what: If you purchased $JENNER during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.